Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: The Lov a sz Local Lemma and its algorithms

 \section{The Lov\'{a}sz Local Lemma and its algorithms}

-The Lov\'{a}sz Local Lemma (LLL) is a probabilistic tool, first introduced in \cite{lll-orig}, which shows that for a probability space $\Omega$ with a finite set $\mathcal B$ of $m$ ``bad'' events, then as long as the bad-events are not too interdependent (in a certain technical sense which is not relevant for this work) and are not too likely, then there is a positive probability no events in $\mathcal B$ occur.
-This principle has become a cornerstone of the probabilistic method of combinatorics, as this establishes that a configuration avoiding $\mathcal B$ exists.
-This does not directly lead to efficient algorithms, as the probability of avoiding all the bad-events is typically exponentially small.

-The simplest formulation of the LLL, known as the \emph{symmetric LLL}, can be stated as follows: if every bad-event $B$ has $P_{\Omega}(B) \leq p$ and is dependent with at most $d$ others, where $e p d < 1$, then there is a positive probability that none of the bad-events occur.
+The Lov\'{a}sz Local Lemma (LLL) is a fundamental probabilistic tool which shows that for a probability space $\Omega$ with a finite set $\mathcal B$ of $m$ ``bad'' events, then as long as the bad-events are not too interdependent (in a certain technical sense) and are not too likely, there is a positive probability no events in $\mathcal B$ occur.
+The simplest form of the LLL, known as the \emph{symmetric LLL}, can be stated as follows: if every bad-event $B$ has $\Pr_{\Omega}(B) \leq p$ and is dependent with at most $d$ others, where $e p d < 1$, then there is a positive probability that none of the bad-events occur.

-Most applications of the LLL in combinatorics use a relatively simple probability space, which we refer to as the \emph{variable-assignment LLL.} This setting has $n$ independent variables $X_1, \dots, X_n$, wherein each bad-event $B$ is a boolean function of a subset of these variables denoted $\text{Var}(B)$.
-Bad-events $B, B'$ are dependent (written $B \sim B'$) iff $\text{Var}(B) \cap \text{Var}(B') \neq \emptyset$.
-In \cite{moser-tardos}, Moser \& Tardos introduced a remarkably simple algorithm for the variable-assignment LLL, which we refer to as the \emph{MT algorithm}:
+Most combinatorial applications of the LLL use a relatively simple probability space, which we call the \emph{variable-assignment LLL.} This setting has $n$ independent variables $X_1, \dots, X_n$, and each bad-event $B$ is a boolean function of a subset of these variables denoted $\var(B)$.
+Bad-events $B, B'$ are dependent (written $B \sim B'$) iff $\var(B) \cap \var(B') \neq \emptyset$.
+Moser \& Tardos \cite{moser-tardos} introduced a remarkably simple algorithm for this setting, which we refer to as the \emph{MT algorithm}:

-Moser \& Tardos showed that this algorithm terminates quickly whenever the symmetric LLL criterion (or, more generally, the asymmetric LLL criterion) is satisfied.
-Later work of \cite{pegden} and \cite{kolipaka} showed that it terminates under more general LLL criteria, including the most powerful of these, the Shearer criterion \cite{shearer}.
+Moser \& Tardos \cite{moser-tardos} showed that this algorithm terminates quickly whenever the symmetric LLL criterion (or a more general asymmetric LLL criterion) is satisfied.
+Later work \cite{pegden, kolipaka, harris-llll} showed that it terminates under more general criteria.
 See Appendix~\ref{app-kolm} for background on the LLL and MT algorithm.

-In order to implement the MT algorithm, we need a subroutine to find a bad-event $B$ which is true on the current configuration $X$ (if any).
+Note that the MT algorithm requires a subroutine to find a bad-event $B$ which is true on the current configuration $X$ (if any).
 We refer to this as a \emph{Bad-Event Checker (BEC)}.
-The simplest way to implement this is to loop over all bad-events and test them one by one, which would have a run-time on the order of $m$.
+The simplest implemention of this is to loop over all bad-events and test them one by one, which would have a run-time on the order of $m$.
 The run-time of the MT algorithm can often be polynomial in $n$ and independent of $m$ if a more-efficient BEC is used \cite{hss, harris-srin2}.